-In the last three years, MSNBC has been caught over a dozen times deliberately misrepresenting sources or data are willing to reject any facts, logic, or reason that does not comport with their world view.
-While the editorial implored its reasonable news sources to pro-ourselves from being duped by ultra-conservative talking points," there is no prescription for how students can protect for how students can protect in the themselves from "ultra-li talking points," either in classroom or in the media.
-Sadly, Mr. Green people, but doesn't this awfully familiar?
+People on the left wing of the political spectrum are so absolutely convinced of their own moral superiority, that they are willing to reject any facts, logic, or reason that does not comport with their world view.

+While the editorial implored its readers to use independent news sources to "protect ourselves from being duped by ultra-conservative talking points," there is no prescription for how students can protect themselves from "ultra-liberal talking points," either in the classroom or in the media.

+Sadly, Mr. Green has succumbed to his indoctrination.